hiddify/hiddify.com/docs/Hiddify-Manager.wiki/Guide-for-finding-a-clean-Cloudflare-IP.md

 6. From this section, you can give the software the IP range you want to scan based on it.

-* **Suggestion:** You can set the software to scan the entire default IP range once.
+- **Suggestion:** You can set the software to scan the entire default IP range once.
 For the next time, you can just scan this output (with higher accuracy), you will probably get a better result.
 Also, if you take an upload test, you will probably get a better result.
 All this depends on your efforts and creativity.

 </details>
 <br>
 <br>

-***
+---

 <br>
 <br>

 ## Using Vahid Farid's scanner

 This program has been prepared in different versions based on different platforms that you can use according to your needs.

 Versions available until the date of editing this article:

-* Mac
+- Mac
-* Windows
+- Windows
-* Android
+- Android
-* Web
+- Web
 <details><summary><h3>Prerequisites</h3></summary>

-- First, [download Python](https://www.python.org/downloads/) according to your operating system.
+* First, [download Python](https://www.python.org/downloads/) according to your operating system.
-- Download the compressed file of the code [here](https://github.com/vfarid/cf-ip-scanner-py) and then extract it.
+* Download the compressed file of the code [here](https://github.com/vfarid/cf-ip-scanner-py) and then extract it.
-- Now you need to install requests.
+* Now you need to install requests.

 ```
 pip install requests